hackerschoolmty/guides/README.md

 Contribuir
 ------------

-Todos pueden colaborar y pedir pulls si lo necesitan
+Todos pueden colaborar y generar pull requests de ser necesario.

-**si tienes acceso para hacer commits, deberías esperar al menos una semana para que el equipo te de retroalimentación** **if you have commit access, you should wait at least a week for the team to give feedback**.
+**Si tienes acceso para hacer commits, deberías esperar al menos una semana para que el equipo te de retroalimentación** **if you have commit access, you should wait at least a week for the team to give feedback**.